piepdx/pie-cookbook/notes/outline.md

 		6. This document is full of "spoiler alerts," things that PIE has learned over the course of time.
 In most every case, it may not be wise — or downright foolhardy — to start where PIE ended.
 You should start where PIE started.
 And try to end where you want to end.
 		7. There is inherent value in the journey, itself.
 		8. Risks
 			9. Attempting this without an existing community is a recipe, too.
-It’s a recipe for failure.
+It’s a recipe for complete failure.
 			10. You can go too far.
+				11. In structure
+				12. In goals
+				13. In trying to over architect the experience
+				14. In over planning and under participating
 			11. Once you start, you cannot stop.
 Ever.
 	4. Format
 		5. How to use this book